pderaaij/research-intrapreneurship/thesis/chapter-2.md

 Much of the existing literature researches autonomy from the provisioning aspect of an organisation [e.g. @deJong2015]. @@ check -> As such a large body literature sees the relation thru the lens of job design [see @deJong2015; @rigtering2013; @gawke2019].
 Although the organisation can offer autonomy, whether the autonomy will be taken will depend on the individual.
 Likewise, @jong2021 argues that it is critical to not only examine job autonomy on its own, but to examine the congruence between autonomy and preference for autonomy.
 The person-environment theory offers a perspective to research this congruence.
 Seen in simple terms, the needs and supplies of autonomy can be either a fit or a misfit.

+Regarding the effects of (mis)fit two opposing views are prevalent.
+The affective-cognitive based view states that a needs-supplies fit gives rise to positive attitudes, which in turn acts as motivators [@yu2016].
+The view of self-regulation holds an opposite perspective.
+Within this view the core principle of cybernetics is followed that a negative feedback loop is required to get in motion [@edwards1992].
+In other words, there has to be a misfit in order to engage in certain behaviour.
+The research of @yu2016 showed that a misfit of autonomy yields proactive behaviour at an individual, as such support the self-regulatory view.

 ### 2.3.1 When needs & supplies of autonomy are a fit

 A fit between the autonomy needs and supplies can be viewed from the existing literature that treats autonomy as a job resource or job design perspective.
 Although the person-environment fit is not directly used in this research, it does display the effects when needs and supplies of autonomy are a fit.